subethaedit/SubEthaEdit/Contributing.md

 #### General Feedback

-Create a new issue on our [Issues page](https://github.com/LoneMonkeyProductions/SubEthaCode/issues).
+Create a new issue on our [Issues page](https://github.com/LoneMonkeyProductions/SubEthaEdit/issues).
 Issues and discussions are expected to be written in english.

 Bug reports __should__ include your environment.
-You can generate a bug report template automatically in SubEtha Code by selecting "Help" > "Create Bug Report…" in the menu.
+You can generate a bug report template automatically in SubEthaEdit by selecting "Help" > "Create Bug Report…" in the menu.

 ## Contributing Code

 ### Repository Structure

-The main development Workflow for SubEtha Code is based on [git-flow](https://nvie.com/posts/a-successful-git-branching-model/).
+The main development Workflow for SubEthaEdit is based on [git-flow](https://nvie.com/posts/a-successful-git-branching-model/).
 The main development happens on the `develop` branch.
 In addition to the `feature` branches for longer term contributions, contributers are expected to create pull requests based on `issue` named branches.
 Each pull request **must have** a github issue attached.
 Both feature and issue branches need to be of the form `feature/<issue#>[-description]`.

 E.g. `feature/312-ProjectInterface` or `issue/333-DarkMode`